aryakghosal/HR-diversity-inclusion-analysis-PwC/README.md

 [Link to the Dashboard](HR-Diversity-&-Inclusion-PwC.pbix)

-#
+## Conclusion

-In conclusion, this HR Diversity and Inclusion Analysis project is a critical component in measuring and tracking an organization's diversity and inclusion initiatives.
-The project provides valuable insights for HR managers to make data-driven decisions and take proactive steps towards creating a more diverse and inclusive workplace culture.
+This HR Diversity and Inclusion Analysis project is a critical component in measuring and tracking an organization's diversity and inclusion initiatives.
+The project provides valuable insights for HR managers, proposed recommendations to make data-driven decisions and take proactive steps towards creating a more diverse and inclusive workplace culture.

 ---